WHAT IS MUSIC THERAPY?

 - educational programming (such as colours, numbers, etc)

-Students in the program participate in a variety of music based activities- in keeping with their individual abilities- and may include experiences such as
+Students in the music therapy program participate in a variety of music based activities in keeping with their individual abilities, areas of interest and music preferences.
+Music therapy sessions may include experiences such as